connectivecpp/chops-net-ip/README.md

 - The indirect memory leaks reported by address sanitizer have been fixed.
 - A more consistent approach to exceptions and error returns is now in place for the `basic_io_interface` and `basic_net_entity` methods.

-There are still bugs, and while the indirect memory leaks appear to have been cleaned up, there is still shutdown or cleanup (or other) logic problems.
+All tests run, although they are still limited (see next steps and constraints).

 Release 0.1 is now (Feb 13, 2018) merged to the master branch: